tobiasschaefer/micronaut-camunda-bpm/README.md

 </properties>
 ```

-By default, REST and the Webapps are not enabled.
-You have to configure them e.g. in an application.yaml as follows:
+By default, REST API and the Webapps are not enabled.
+You have to configure them e.g. in the application.yaml as follows:

 ```yaml
 camunda: